-57 - 66 GHz

-also in the context of the review of ECC/DEC/(09)01 [37] [Oliver] [this is for the higher power applications such as ITS and WDS)

-EC DEC: band 75

-Mitigation techniques according the relevant harmonised standard are requested.
-Having a look to EN 302 567 [21], it appears that these mitigation techniques are not described in it.
-It would be wise that ETSI would review this issue and consider whether there is a need to revise the harmonised standard accordingly.

 TTT road tolling applications

-CEPT has conducted compatibility studies between the allocation radio services (in particular the radiolocation service) and the TTT road tolling applications in the band 5795-5815 MHz.
+CEPT has conducted compatibility studies between the allocated radio services (in particular the radiolocation service) and the TTT road tolling applications in the band 5795-5815 MHz.
 These studies took also into account new mobile road tolling enforcement applications.

 The results of the studies indicate: